Nevin-Chen/grace-shopper/README.md

-# Orchid Varen
+# Orchid Raven

-An e-commerce website where a user can purchase flowers and gardening essentials
+An e-commerce website where a user can purchase flowers and gardening essentials -- Features fully functional cart and checkout system.

-Creacted by:
+Developed by:
 Christina Armstrong
 Jeetkumar Desai
 Roger Palabasan